 Jennifer Croswell, MD, MPH, MA

-Jennifer Croswell, MD, MPH is a Medical Officer and Program Director in the Healthcare Assessment Research Branch (HARB) of the Healthcare Delivery Research Program.
-Dr. Croswell focuses on the assessment of cancer screening modalities and programs and manages relevant grants, including large initiatives such as the Breast Cancer Research Consortium, the Hawaiʻi and Pacific Island Mammography Registry, the New Hampshire Colonoscopy Registry, and the North Carolina Lung Screening Registry.
+Dr. Croswell also focuses on the assessment of cancer screening modalities and manages relevant grants, including large initiatives such as the Breast Cancer Surveillance Consortium, the Hawaiʻi and Pacific Island Mammography Registry, the New Hampshire Colonoscopy Registry, and the North Carolina Lung Screening Registry.
+Dr. Croswell coordinates the Cancer Control Supplement of the National Health Interview Survey (NHIS) for NCI, which assesses trends in cancer-related health behaviors in the U.S. population, such as screening.
 She is the Project Scientist for the lung and colorectal cancer screening Research Centers of the Population-based Research to Optimize the Screening Process (PROSPR II) network.
-She coordinates the Cancer Control Supplement of the National Health Interview Survey (NHIS) for NCI.
-She is NCI liaison to the U.S. Preventive Services Task Force.
-She previously served as the Editor-in-Chief of the NCI’s Physician Data Query (PDQ)External Web Site Policy Cancer Screening and Prevention Editorial Board.
+She previously served as the Editor-in-Chief of the NCI’s Physician Data Query (PDQ) Cancer Screening and Prevention Editorial Board.

 Prior to joining HARB, Dr. Croswell was a Senior Program Officer at the Patient-Centered Outcomes Research Institute, where she helped launch a legislatively mandated program in evidence synthesis.
-She also previously served as a Medical Officer at the Agency for Healthcare Research and Quality, where she provided scientific and technical support—particularly in the areas of cancer screening and prevention–for the U.S. Preventive Services Task Force.